9506hqwy/redmine_wiki_pathbase_acl/README.md

 - Wiki ACL does not affect to system administrator.
 - Wiki ACL can not overrides role permission that is disabled.
   So user who does not have `Edit wiki pgaes` role permission can not edit any wiki in project.
-- Wiki is listed even if user matches denied Wiki ACL `View wiki`.
+- Wiki name is listed on index and date index page even if user matches denied Wiki ACL `View wiki`.
+- Can not export on index and date index page if request matches denied Wiki ACL `View wiki` without Path.

 ## Tested Environment